met4citizen/TalkingHead/README.md

 `url` | URL for the Ready Player Me avatar GLB file.
 `node` | DOM element for the talking head.
 `opt` | Object for options.
 Refer to the next table for available options.
-`onSuccess` | Callback function triggered when the avatar has been successfully loaded.
+`onsuccess` | Callback function triggered when the avatar has been successfully loaded.
+`onprogress` | Callback function for load progress with arguments `url`, `loaded`, and `total`.
-`onError` | Callback function triggered if there's an initialization error.
+`onerror` | Callback function triggered if there's an initialization error.
 The first parameter is the error message string.

 Option | Description
 --- | ---
 `ttsEndpoint` | Text-to-speech backend/endpoint/proxy implementing the Google Text-to-Speech API.
 Required if you want the talking head to actually speak.
-`ttsApikey` | Google Text-to-Speech API key when using the Google TTS endpoint. **NOTE: Don't use this in client-side code in production**.
+`ttsApikey` | Google Text-to-Speech API key when using the Google TTS endpoint. **NOTE: Don't use this in client-side code in production**
 `ttsLang` | Google text-to-speech language.
 Default is `"fi-FI"`.
 `ttsVoice` | Google text-to-speech voice.
 Default is `"fi-FI-Standard-A"`.
 `ttsRate` | Google text-to-speech rate in the range [0.25, 4.0].
-Default is `0.90`.
+Default is `0.95`.
 `ttsPitch` | Google text-to-speech pitch in the range [-20.0, 20.0].
 Default is `0`.
 `ttsVolume` | Google text-to-speech volume gain (in dB) in the range [-96.0, 16.0].
 Default is `0`.
 `ttsTrimStart` | Trim the viseme sequence start relative to the beginning of the audio (shift in milliseconds).
 Default is `0`.
 `ttsTrimEnd`| Trim the viseme sequence end relative to the end of the audio (shift in milliseconds).
 Default is `200`.
 `modelPixelRatio` | Sets the device's pixel ratio.
 Default is `1`.
+`modelFPS` | Frames per second.
+Default is `30`.
 `cameraView` | Initial view.
 Supported views are `"closeup"` and `"fullbody"`.
 Default is `"closeup"`.
 `cameraDistance` | Camera distance offset for initial view in meters.
 Default is `0`.
 `cameraX` | Camera position offset in X direction in meters.
 Default is `0`.